slamora/brackets-wiki/Research:-Find-Replace.md

 * Find in Files https://trello.com/c/AFF2Lnll

 ## Proposed Stories

+* Find Next should be relative to cursor pos, not invisible 'search cursor'
+* Explicit toggles for case-sensitive & regexp
+* Search query history
+* Show current match index
+* Continue to show search highlights when bar closed (but hide upon first edit)
+* Continue to show search highlights when bar closed, and maintain them as text edited
+* Animated highlight 'blip' on Find Next/Previous
+* Indication when search wraps around
+* Gesture to convert query from Find to Find All
+* Smoothly animate when auto-scrolling match into view
+* Horizontal scrolling: center horizontally?
+At least when scrolling left?
+Or scroll as far left as possible?
+* Insert 'pills' into plain-text query to make writing simple regexp-like queries easier (and/or insert canned snippets into regexps)
+* Filter search to just comments or just literals
+* Syntax highlighting when composing regexps
+* 'Auto highlight' when whole word selected
+* Show at least 3000 highlighting results
+* 'Whole word' toggle

 1. Find/Replace in Current File UI
     * Search query history - https://trello.com/c/IzACddEv/344-2-recent-search-history